mars0i/majure/README.md

 Like 3opt10, but uses a record rather than a map in the gen-class state variable.
 This doesn't seem to be significantly faster than 3opt10.
 3opt11 is faster.

+#### 3opt13

+Like 3opt12, in that it uses a record, but rather than using atoms as in 3opt12 and 3opt10 and below, it uses typed (Java) arrays to hold data that must be mutable.
+These arrays are stored in fields in the record.
+Speed is similar to the atoms versions, i.e.  not faster than 3opt11 (which is the one that uses deftype with :volatile-mutable).